Home » Nursing Care Plans » Nursing Diagnosis Guide: All You Need to Know to Master Diagnosing

 Risk and possible nursing diagnoses have two-part statements: the first part is the diagnostic label and the second is the validation for a risk nursing diagnosis or the presence of risk factors.
 It’s not possible to have a third part for risk or possible diagnoses because signs and symptoms do not exist.
 Examples of two-part nursing diagnosis statements include:

-• Risk for infection as evidenced by weakened immune system response
+• Risk for Infection as evidenced by weakened immune system response

-• Risk for injury as evidenced by unstable hemodynamic profile
+• Risk for Injury as evidenced by unstable hemodynamic profile

 Three-part Nursing Diagnosis Statement